chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-discovery-onboarding/index.md

 Do you want to continue?
 [Y,n]:
 ```

-As this example shows, `chainctl` will prompt you to confirm whether you want to enroll all of the eligible resources.
+As this example shows, `chainctl` will prompt you to confirm whether you want to enroll all of the eligible resources into Chainguard Enforce Agentless mode.
 If you press `ENTER`, then all of the eligible clusters will be enrolled with Chainguard Enforce.

 Be aware that the `discover` subcommand doesn’t currently have a good cleanup mechanism, meaning it doesn't provide a reliable method for deleting non-Kubernetes clusters.